-$$S(r,r') = K_0 \exp\left(-\frac{|r-r'|^2}{2\sigma^2}\right),$$ (3)
+$$S r, r' = K_0 \exp \left[\frac{\left| r - r' \right|^2}{2^{-2}} \right],$$ (3)

-$$\int{S} S(r, r') dr' = 1, \tag{4}$$
+$$S r, r' dr' = 1, (4)$$

-$\sigma$ is the spatial smoothing width or correlation length and the vector r is a position vector on Earth's surface.
+is the spatial smoothing width or correlation length and the vector \mathbf{r} is a position vector on Earth's surface.
 A more detailed discussion of this method is given by Barmin et al. (2001).

-The choice of the damping parameters $\alpha$ and $\beta$ and the smoothing width $\sigma$ is subjective.
+The choice of the damping parameters and and the smoothing width is subjective.
 We perform a series of tests using different combinations of these parameters to determine acceptable values by considering data misfit, model resolution, and model norm.

-Ray theory is used to compute the travel times of surface waves.
-In recent years, surface wave studies have increasing moved toward diffraction tomography using spatially extended finite-frequency sensitivity kernels based on the Born/Rytov approximation (e.g. Clevede et al. 2000; Spetzler et al., 2002; Ritzwoller et al., 2002; Yoshizawa & Kennett, 2002, Zhou et al., 2004; many others).
+In this study, we use ray theory to compute the travel times of surface waves.
+In recent years, surface wave studies have increasing moved toward diffraction tomography using spatially extended finite-frequency sensitivity kernels based on the Born/Rytov approximation (e.g. Clevede et al. 2000; Spetzler et al., 2002; Ritzwoller et al., 2002; Yoshizawa and Kennett, 2002, Zhou et al., 2004; many others).
 Ritzwoller et al. (2002) showed that diffraction tomography recovers similar structure to ray theory at periods shorter than 50 sec in most continental regions.
 In the context of regional tomography with dense path coverage, Sieminski et al. (2004) showed that nearly identical resolution can be achieved using ray theory as that using finite-frequency theory.
 In this study, we concentrate on Europe where station coverage and the resulting ray paths are both dense, so that ray theory suffices for surface wave tomography.
+We also assume great-circle propagation between any station pair.
+In an inhomogeneous medium, the ray path between two stations will deviate from the great-circle path; a phenomenon called off-great-circle propagation.
+Ritzwoller et al. (1998) have shown that the off-great-circle propagation can be ignored at periods above 30 s for ray paths with distance less than 5000 km in global surface wave tomography.
+In this study, the average distance of ray paths is ~ 1200 km, which is much smaller than that in the global study.
+The shorter ray paths imply that the effects of off-great-circle propagation is much less, but for less than about 15 s it may be still important due to the more inhomogeneous group velocity structures at short periods.
+We ignore the effect here, but it deserves further investigation in the future.

 Resolution is estimated using the method described by Barmin et al. (2001) with modifications presented by Levshin et al. (2005).
 Each row of the resolution matrix is a resolution surface (or kernel), which is a map defining the resolution at one spatial node.
 Information in the resolution surface is summarized by a single scalar quantity at each node, called the spatial resolution.
 Because the shape of the resolution surface for most nodes resembles a 2-D spatial Gaussian function, we fit a 2-D symmetric spatial Gaussian function to the surface at each node:

-$$A \exp\left(-\frac{|r|^2}{2\gamma^2}\right). \tag{5}$$
+$$A \exp \quad \frac{\left|r\right|^2}{2^{-2}} \quad . \tag{5}$$

-The spatial resolution at each node is summarized by the standard deviation $\gamma$ parameter of the best-fit Gaussian function to the resolution map.
+The spatial resolution at each node is summarized by the standard deviation of the best-fit Gaussian function to the resolution map.